The Importance of Advance Directives

 The selection of an agent is particularly important in a power of attorney.
 It is critical to select an agent who is trustworthy.
 A trustworthy agent will carry out his fiduciary duty not to self-deal and to act only on behalf of the principal.
 The agent must also be diligent and get things done.It is also important to include a successor agent in your power of attorney.
 If the primary agent dies or becomes disabled and in the meantime the principal has become incapacitated, a guardianship will be necessary.
 By naming a successor agent, the guardianship proceeding may be avoided.Some individuals prefer to appoint two people as agents under a power of attorney.
 If two agents are appointed, does the principal want them to be able to act independently of one another or should they be required to act together?
 There are pros and cons of each method and these should be carefully considered.

 Gifts of the principal’s assets (above $500 annually) under a power of attorney are not valid unless specifically authorized by the document.
 Good practice may dictate inclusion of gifting powers in the document.
-In determining the extent of gifting authority, consideration should be given to naming those persons to whom gifts can be made (including the agent, if appropriate), whether to limit the amount of the gifts to the annual gift tax exclusion amount (currently, $14,000), whether gifts can be made for education expenses, whether gifts can be made to charities, and whether gifts can be made to qualify the principal for public benefits, including Medicaid.
+In determining the extent of gifting authority, consideration should be given to naming those persons to whom gifts can be made (including the agent, if appropriate), whether to limit the amount of the gifts to the annual gift tax exclusion amount (*$14,000 in 2017; to $15,000 in 2018), whether gifts can be made for education expenses, whether gifts can be made to charities, and whether gifts can be made to qualify the principal for public benefits, including Medicaid.

 These are just a few of the many items to be considered when your power of attorney is being drafted.
 Keep in mind that the power of attorney applies only to financial matters.
 In order to appoint someone to make health care decisions for you in the event you are incapacitated, you need to execute an advance health care directive.